 As a rule of thumb, the richer customer insights you have, the better the potential of the predictive model.
 Here is how AI can be used with different data to predict outcomes and recommend actions:

-• Quantitative data can be used to drive pricing and packaging of products.
-For instance, you know how much of your product Ann has purchased over the course of the year, and how much money she has spent in different categories.
-Using predictive analytics, you are able to predict what Ann is going to buy next year and are able to package better offers for her.
+- Quantitative data can be used to drive the pricing and packaging of products.
+For instance, you know how much of your product Ann has purchased over the year, and how much money she has spent in different categories.
+Using predictive analytics, you can predict what Ann is going to buy next year and can package better offers for her.
 If you know that Ann bought a coat in November 2020, you may be able to suggest a fall wardrobe package for her in 2021.

-Personalised product selection software, using predictive analytics technologies like SwiftERM, identify consumer’s future behaviour, then ranking all SKUa by the greatest likelihood of what Jane is most likely to buy next from everything you have listed, and in order of greatest likelihood.
+Hyper-personalised product selection software, using machine learning, identifies consumer’s future behaviour, then ranks all SKUa by the greatest likelihood of what Jane is most likely to buy next from everything you have listed, and in order of greatest likelihood.
 In other words, the ones she loves best.
-CLV soars and the rate of return, the stuff she sends back all but eliminated.
-It out performs segmenting alternatives at an incomprehensible rate, somewhere in the region of x21 better.
+CLV soars and the rate of return, the stuff she sends back is all but eliminated.
+It outperforms segmenting alternatives at an incomprehensible rate, somewhere in the region of 20x better.

-When you combine quantitative, time sensitive and categorical data and use predictive models to understand your customers, the resulting model will be more powerful than the sum of its parts.
-You might be interested to read an article on the different types on analytics available.
+When you combine quantitative, time-sensitive and categorical data and use predictive models to understand your customers, the resulting model will be more powerful than the sum of its parts.
+You might be interested to read an article on the different types of analytics available.

 2. Apply AI across customer experience journey maps